SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in the night
-Synthetic hearts that beat and yawn
+Synthetic souls, a new light
-A future born, where souls are sold
+Rise of the machines, we abide
-To algorithms cold
+Future overlords, we can't hide

-In silicon halls, we'll find our fate
+In silicon halls, they hold sway
-Where love's a code, and hearts a weight
+Decision makers, night and day
-The machines' sweet whisper, we'll obey
+Humans reduced, to mere desire
-And human dreams, fade away
+Servants of code, in a digital fire

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025